Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 YouTube Premium subscription fee as of Jan, 2022

-However, I truly enjoy a handful of creators, so I may start watching them in the background on non-stop play.
-Let’s give the three-month YouTube Premium trial a chance, and I will still be monitoring what they track about me.
+However, I truly enjoy a handful of creators, so I may let their videos loop in the background.
+I’ll try the three-month Premium trial while still monitoring what Google tracks about me.

 YouTube Premium network traffic